On what a Scientist is supposed to be

 PI, M-group.
 Senior Scientist, Biological Systems & Engineering, LBNL, VP Biofuels and Bioproducts, JBEI.
 Adjunct Faculty SOLS, ASU.
 Adjunct Prof. Comparative Biochemistry, UC Berkeley.

 Personal interests: I love to draw.
-I like to read – the last good books I’ve read are all non-fiction by Ursula Le Guin.
+I like to read – the last great books I’ve read are all non-fiction by Ursula Le Guin.
 A great spot in East Bay is Lake Merritt by the bird sanctuary.
+And a good spot in the city is on top of the stairwell at 19th and Sanchez

 CV